bihor/fp_newsletter/Documentation/Configuration/Index.rst

 There are the following optional fields awailable: gender, title, firstname, lastname, address, zip, city, region, country, phone, mobile, fax, www, position, company.
 You can make all this fields required.
 Here an example to enable some of this fields in the subscription form via TypoScript setup::

-  plugin.tx_fpnewsletter.settings.optionalFields = gender,title,firstname,lastname,www,position,company
+  plugin.tx_fpnewsletter_pi1.settings.optionalFields = gender,title,firstname,lastname,www,position,company
-  plugin.tx_fpnewsletter.settings.optionalFieldsRequired = firstname,lastname,company
+  plugin.tx_fpnewsletter_pi1.settings.optionalFieldsRequired = firstname,lastname,company

 Using of categories
 ^^^^^^^^^^^^^^^^^^^